4n0m41y/ObsDir/README.md

 # ObsDir
-A script written in Bash, which is meant to serve as a template for for finding obscure subdirectories on a domain
+A script written in Bash, which is meant to serve as a template for for finding obscure subdirectories on a domain.
+You can use crunch to generate a list, a plug in a premade one.